vhit-spa/vhit-robot-ui/README.md

 - Maps negative/left commands to `-1` and positive/right commands to `1`.
 - Monitors the configured joint through `sensor_msgs/msg/JointState`.
 - Provides a browser UI with position feedback in `web` mode.
+- Saves named waypoints from the current measured position and persists them across gateway restarts.

 The gateway publishes only the jog direction.
 The target increment, trajectory duration, and position limits are managed by `vhit_elac_tester`.